Helpful Gardening Tips

 Spacing: Plugs should be planted about 1-foot t apart from each other.

 Growth Rate: Vinca Minor has a medium growth rate.

 Flowering Time: From early spring (late March to early April) to mid-summer, still producing some flowers into fall.

 How Long It Flowers: 8 to 12 weeks of spectacular colors will stay in the display.

-Flower Color: It is called Periwinkle for its flower.
+Flower Color: It is called periwinkle for its flower.
 The blue-purple color predominates in the plant, but it can go to reddish-lavender or white.
 The purple flowers are solitary and are made of five attractive petals measuring from 2 to 3 cm in diameter with a short tubular neck.
-The plant produces a pair of follicles, which is the fruit with a measure of up to 2.5 cm in length.
+The plant produces follicles, which is the fruit with a measure of up to 2.5 cm in length.

 As an evergreen ground cover plant, Vinca Minor is a trailing subshrub that can occasionally mount up to 40 cm from the ground.
 It will never climb.
 The opposite plant leave is glossy dark green with a wax leathery texture responsible for the outstanding dense foliage known to the evergreen Vinca plant.